neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 - [ ] Understanding what React is and why it is used
 - [ ] Understanding JSX and differences to HTML
 - [ ] Understanding the declarative approach of React
+- [ ] Briefly introduce `npm` as CLI tool and the `package.json` file
 - [ ] Learning how to work with Create React App
-- [ ] Understanding rendering with React
-- [ ] Briefly introduce `npm` as CLI tool

 ---

 ## Arrival: Motivate students and prepare them for today's topic(s)

-> 💡 Breathe and relax :)

 ### Which important problem will we solve today?

-- Modern apps are very complex
+- [ ] Modern apps are very complex
+  - [ ] many interactive elements
+  - [ ] frequent and sometimes independent updates of these elements
-- Writing such complex apps in vanilla JavaScript can be very difficult
+- [ ] Writing such complex apps in Vanilla JavaScript can be very difficult
-- React is a library that solves many basic challenges and helps us creating more complex apps more easily
+- [ ] React is a library that solves many basic challenges
+  - [ ] helps us to update different components in the UI in real time

 ### Why is the content of today's block that important for the students?

-- We are going to talk about the most fundamental ideas and concepts of React in this lecture
+- [ ] We are going to talk about the most fundamental ideas and concepts of React in this lecture

 ### Pose a question to be answered by the end of the block!